Subscribe and Listen Now!

 In order to have that abundant talent pipeline, it is crucial not to neglect the top of the funnel, which can come back to bite you in the end when it's time to fill an open position.
 Rather than having candidates on hand to call, you would be required to start from scratch which can be very time-consuming, taking away from other priorities.
 This is where employer branding comes in handy.

 Your existing and past employees have the power they have to influence your company's reputation through reviews on job search sites such as Glassdoor or Indeed.
-An external temperature check of review sites is a great first step to see what is being said about your company which is equally as important as investigating how employees are feeling.
+An external temperature check of review sites is a great first step to see what is being said about your company which is equally as important as investigating how employees feel.
 Sara suggests conducting stays interviews and making sure your internal employees are happy, and if they are not, then find out how you can improve their experience.
 It's also a good idea to check job sites such as Indeed or Glassdoor regularly to stay on top of feedback and be proactive about responding to both good and bad reviews.

-Top Of Funnel Strategies
+Top Of Funnel Strategies For Recruiting

 Job Descriptions & Salary Transparency